AdobeDocs/campaign-classic.en/help/workflow/using/recurring-delivery.md

 ---
 title: Recurring delivery
-seo-title: Recurring delivery
-description: Recurring delivery
+description: Learn more about the Recurring delivery workflow activity
-seo-description:
 page-status-flag: never-activated
 uuid: 715855df-fe29-46e8-a7ab-d534f010a26e
 contentOwner: sauviat